AntonioND/ucity/readme.md

 General to do list:
 - Simulation - Most parts are ready
-  - Graphical output (trains, planes, boats...)
+  - Graphical output (trains, boats...)
 - Sample cities (compressed)
 - Music, SFX - Allow to disable it from the options menu
 - Improve graphics